MrWalkmanDev/AdaptiSound/README.md

 ![MainPanel](https://github.com/MrWalkmanDev/AdaptiSound/assets/109055491/e9348ba6-5fb8-4d33-b96f-9adb4f76a1d8)

-El `Main Panel` te ayudará a organizar los archivos de audio en tu proyecto.
+The `Main Panel` will help you organize the audio files in your project.
-El objetivo es separar la música en 3 categorías diferentes:
+You can separate the music into 3 different categories:
 - `BGM` (Background Music)
 - `ABGM` (Adaptive Background Music)
 - `BGS` (Background Sounds)